It can be difficult to edit WordPress templates. Many have a lot of CSS files, which makes it difficult to test and to make changes.

 - You can quickly track down the exact file and line number where you need to make changes.

 In this tutorial, we're going to show you how to use Firebug.
 We're going to edit the site title in the default WordPress Twenty Eleven theme.

 Have you ever experienced Microsoft's famous Blue Screen Of Death?
 Well, WordPress has its own version commonly called the White Screen Of Death.

 You are most likely to see this after upgrading WordPress to a new version, adding a plugin or a theme.

 It is possible to turn on debug mode to find the problem, but that won't really help if all you can see is a blank screen.
 Here are some ways in which you can recover from the White Screen of Death.

-There are nearly 20,000 plugins on WordPress.org, but it's amazing how much you can get done with the WordPress core and just a plugin or two.
+There are tens of thousands of plugins on WordPress.org, but it's amazing how much you can get done with the WordPress core and just a plugin or two.